-- Inspired: Their creative and imaginative capacity enables Fours to give a unique expression to what matters to them.
+- Inspired: Their creative and imaginative capacity enables Fours to express what matters to them uniquely.

 - Sensitive: Fours can recognize what is missing and will dive into the heart of matters.
 Their feeling-based intuition enables them to be highly attuned to the environment.

-- Courage: Fours don’t shy away from suffering and the more painful aspects of the emotional world, and this gives them the courage to ask difficult questions.
+- Courage: Fours don’t shy away from suffering and the more painful aspects of the emotional world, giving them the courage to ask difficult questions.
 (Integrative9.com)

 Key Motivations That Should Influence Enneagram Type 4 Careers

-Enneagram type 4 careers are motiving if the work is:
+A career will be motivating to an Enneagram Type 4 if the work is:

 - Authentically expressing ideas, concepts, and values